-From 1 October 2021, you won't be able to enter the UK with your national identity card unless you have a pre-settled or settled EUSS status.
+From 1 October 2021, you will not be able to enter the UK with your national identity card unless you have a pre-settled or settled EUSS status.
 More info here.

 If you are planning to study, work or stay for a long time you might need to apply for a visa prior to your travels.
-Check this via this link.
+More information this via this link.

 Please see the rules for travelling to England with children here.